Frances Judd QC MFCIArb

 She regularly gives lectures for Butterworth’s, Jordan’s and the Association of Lawyers for Children, on a range of topics including non-accidental injury and expert evidence, privacy in the family courts, relocation, shared residence and contact.

-Frances is Vice-Chairman of the Family Law Bar Association (FLBA) and a former national committee member of both the FLBA and the Association of Lawyers for Children.
+Frances is Chair of the Family Law Bar Association (FLBA) and a former national committee member of both the FLBA and the Association of Lawyers for Children.

 In the last year Frances has appeared in numerous cases in the High Court and the Court of Appeal.
 Frances now has a fast developing practice in Hull and the Humberside region, having accepted an offer from these Chambers to become a door tenant with effect from March 2017.
 She has recently led Naomi Madderson in a lengthy High Court case and finds herself in demand to lead in new cases that are both challenging and complex as the Family Team continues to grow.